corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/flow-state-machines.md

 * The party we wish to send the message to
 * The payload being sent

-`otherSideSession.send` will serialize the payload and send it to the other party automatically.
+`otherSideSession.send` serializes the payload and sends it to the other party automatically.

 Next, we call a *subflow* called `IdentitySyncFlow.Receive` (see [Sub-flows](#sub-flows)). `IdentitySyncFlow.Receive` ensures that our node can de-anonymise any confidential identities in the transaction it’s about to be asked to sign.